MicrosoftDocs/visualstudio-docs/docs/install/advanced-build-tools-container.md

 The following example Dockerfile uses a specific version tag of the microsoft/windowsservercore image.
 Using a specific tag for a base image is commonplace and makes it easy to remember that building or rebuilding images always has the same basis.

 > [!NOTE]
 > You cannot install Visual Studio into microsoft/windowsservercore:10.0.14393.1593, which has known issues launching the installer in a container.
-For more information, see [caveats](build-tools-container-caveats.md).
+For more information, see [known issues](build-tools-container-issues.md).

 The example also uses a Build Tools 2017 bootstrapper that installs a specific version built at the same time as the bootstrapper.
 The product could still be updated via the Release channel, but that is not a practical scenario for containers that you would typically rebuild.
 If you want to get the URLs for a specific channel, you can download the channel from https://aka.ms/vs/15/release/channel, open the JSON file, and examine the bootstrapper URLs.
 For more information, see [Create a network installation of Visual Studio](create-a-network-installation-of-visual-studio.md).